-The glycosides of flavonoid, anthocyanins and A type proanthocyanidins in cranberry concentrate were characterized and "standardised" using liquid chromatography-tandem mass spectrometry (LC-MS/MS).
-Cranberry concentrate (1 g/body weight) was orally gavaged to Fischer-344 rats (n=6).
-Isorhamnetin, myricetin, kaempferol, and proanthocyanidin dimer A2, together with thirteen conjugated metabolites of quercetin and methylquercetin and intact peonidin 3-O-galactoside and cyanidin 3-O-galactoside were identified in the rat urine after cranberry treatment.
-Very low levels of isorhamnetin (0.48 $\pm$ 0.09ng/mL) and proanthocyanidin dimer A2 (0.541 $\pm$ 0.10 ng/mL) were found in plasma samples after 1 h of cranberry administration.
-Although no quercetin was detected in plasma, MRM analysis of the methanolic extract of urinary bladder showed that chronic administration of cranberry concentrate to rats resulted in accumulation of quercetin and isorhamnetin in the bladder.
-These results demonstrate that cranberry components undergo rapid metabolism and elimination into the urine of rats (Rajbhandari et al., 2011).
+The glycosides of flavonoid, anthocyanins and A type proanthocyanidins in cranberry concentrate were characterised.
+Cranberry concentrate powder (details not provided) was orally gavaged to Fischer-344 rats (n=6) in a dose of 1 g/kg bw, 1 gavage per day for 5 days a week for 10 months.
+Isorhamnetin, myricetin, kaempferol, and proanthocyanidin dimer A2, together with 13 conjugated metabolites of quercetin and methylquercetin and intact peonidin 3-O-galactoside and cyanidin 3-O-galactoside were identified in the rat urine after cranberry treatment.
+Very low levels of isorhamnetin (0.48 ± 0.09 ng/ml) and proanthocyanidin dimer A2 (0.541 ± 0.10 ng/ml) were found in plasma samples after 1 h of cranberry administration.
+Although no quercetin was detected in plasma, MRM analysis of the methanolic extract of urinary bladder, which was collected at the end of the study, showed that chronic administration of cranberry concentrate to rats resulted in accumulation of quercetin and isorhamnetin in the bladder.
+According to the authors of their results demonstrate that cranberry components undergo rapid metabolism and elimination into the urine of rats (Rajbhandari et al., 2011).

-Khanal et al. (2010) investigated the effects of feeding a commercially available concentrated cranberry powder (CCP) at three different levels, 3.3, 6.6, and 33 g/kg of diet, and the effect of feeding freeze-dried whole cranberry (CB) powder at 50 g/kg of diet.
+Khanal et al. (2010) investigated the effects investigate the urinary excretion of (epi)catechins after feeding of different types of berries or different levels of the same berry source to rats.
 (Epi)catechins were excreted as free and conjugated in both intact and methylated forms.
 Excretion of conjugated (epi)catechins was as high as 60% of the total consumed in some cases.
-Excretion of epicatechins, including their methylated forms, ranged from 30 to 47% of the ingested amount, whereas that of catechins, including their methylated forms, ranged from 9 to 31%.
-Urinary excretion of (epi)catechins was dose dependent and increased with the amount of (epi)catechins present in the diet.
-In an other study Khanal et al. (2014) reported Urinary excretion of 18 Phenolic acids (PA) and their conjugates was, in rats fed AIN93G-based diets containing 5% (dry weight basis) of cranberry (CB).
+Excretion of epicatechins, including their methylated forms, ranged from 30% to 47% of the ingested amount, whereas that of catechins, including their methylated forms, ranged from 9% to 31%.
+Urinary excretion of (epi)catechins present in the diet.

+In another study Khanal et al. (2010) reported urinary excretion of 18 Phenolic acids (PA) and their conjugates was, in rats fed AIN93G-based diets containing 5% (dry weight basis) of cranberry (CB).
 Hippuric, 4-hydroxyphenylacetic, 3-methoxy-4-hydroxyphenylacetic, and 4-hydroxybenzoic acids were excreted in greatest quantity in the urine over a 24 h.
 Primary phenolic acid excreted in the berry diets was 4-hydroxycinnamic acid for CB.
 PA were present in conjugated form with cinnamic acid derivatives being 50-70% and phenylacetic acid derivatives conjugated <10%.
 Conjugated, and not just the free, PA are significant contributors to total urinary excretion.